timothymoore/bson_iterators/README.md

 over the object natively as opposed to simply being a wrapper class around BSONObjIterator.

-For bson_iterator, EOO object will not be iterated over and returned.
-For bson_eoo_iterator, the EOO object *WILL* be iterated over and returned.
+For bsonobj_iterator, EOO object will not be iterated over and returned.
+For bsonobj_eoo_iterator, the EOO object *WILL* be iterated over and returned.

 bsonobj_iterators are designed to be an STL compliant iterator and is based